 Layth didn’t have to think about it.
 He trusted Hassan implicitly.
 If it hadn’t been for Hassan, who knew where he’d be now.
 And Hassan had named him in his dream.
 The situation was disappointing, was all.
 No contact for three months.
 But if this was how it had to be, well, ma-sha-Allah as the Muslims say.
 As we say, I mean.
 Whatever God wills.

 “Can I ask you something?”
 Layth said.
 “I’ve noticed you always wear long pants and long sleeved shirts, even when you’re riding.
 Is that required in Islam?
 Should I be doing that?”

 “Well,” Hassan said, “Sort of.
-I mean, a man's 'awrah, the area we have to cover, is technically from the navel to the knees, though covering the upper body is a matter of modesty.
-So you can't be going around in short shorts – not that you would.”
+I mean, a man’s ‘awrah, the minimum area we have to cover, is technically from the navel to the knees, but covering the rest of the body modestly is an expression of faith.
+So you can’t be going around in short shorts – not that you would.”